Find the answers here

 You will need to make arrangements for your vehicle to be stored at your hotel/accommodation and generally they will do this while you are walking, if you are staying with them again upon your return.
 You will need to check this with your hotel/accommodation.

-If staying in Queenstown you will be picked up on Day One from your hotel/accommodation from 6:30am or if staying in Te Anau you will need to make your way to the Fiordland Cinema by 8:40am.
+If staying in Queenstown you will be picked up on Day One from your hotel/accommodation from 6:30am or if staying in Te Anau you will need to meet at the Distinction Te Anau Hotel at 8:30am.
 For this reason, we highly recommend all our guests to start their Hollyford journey in Te Anau, for a more relaxing start to the trip.
 On Day Three you will arrive back in Te Anau at approximately 4:00pm and Queenstown by approximately 7:00pm.

 Both lodges have flush toilets and there are clean long drop style toilets at our lunch huts/stops.
 Gunn’s Camp museum has the last flushing toilet stop before reaching Pyke Lodge.